44 Flying Fast – Supersonic & Hypersonic Flight

 (10) \begin{equation*} \frac{x_{\rm cp}}{c} = 0.5 \left( 1 +\frac{ k_c \beta}{\alpha} \right) \end{equation*}

-which is independent of Mach number.
-The location depends on camber and angle of attack, but quickly approaches mid-chord for even low angles.
+which is independent of the Mach number.
+The actual location depends on the camber and angle of attack but quickly approaches mid-chord for even low angles.
 Note: All angles are expressed in radians.
-For a flat plate airfoil the center of pressure is exactly at mid-chord.
+For a flat plate airfoil, the center of pressure is exactly at mid-chord.

-The practical upshot of this means that a wing (or aircraft) that transitions from subsonic to supersonic flight has a significant aft movement of its aerodynamic center.
-As shown in the figure below, this effect can produces a large nose-down pitching moment about the aircraft’s center of gravity.
-This fundamental change in the aerodynamics has severe implications for the longitudinal pitch stability of a supersonic airplane as it transition from and to subsonic flight conditions.
-Indeed, this is the physical explanation of the “Mach tuck” phenomenon noticed on early airplanes as they began to approach the speed of sound.
+The practical upshot of this means that a wing (or airplane) that transitions from subsonic to supersonic flight has a significant aft movement of its aerodynamic center.
+As shown in the figure below, this effect can produce a sizeable nose-down pitching moment about the airplane’s center of gravity.
+This fundamental change in aerodynamics has severe implications for the longitudinal pitch stability of a supersonic airplane as it transitions from and to subsonic flight conditions.[3]

 The aftward moment of the center of pressure to near the mid-chord of the airfoil section in supersonic flight can produce significant nose-down pitching moments.

-Today, designer can balance out these moments using aerodynamic forces, such as from a foreplane canard on some supersonic fighter aircraft or by pumping fuel to trim tanks further aft inside the wings to gain the proper location of the center of gravity, such as was done with the fuel system on Concorde.
+Today, designers can balance out these moments using aerodynamic forces, such as from a foreplane canard on some supersonic fighter airplanes or by pumping a specific weight of fuel to the trim tanks further aft inside the wings to gain the proper location of the center of gravity, such as was done with the fuel system on Concorde.

 A supersonic double-wedge airfoil with a thickness-to-chord ratio of 10% is operated at an angle of attack of 5.5 degrees at a Mach number of 2.5.
-Calculate the lift and drag coefficients, as well as the lift-to-drag ratio and moment coefficient about the leading edge, for these conditions.
+For these conditions, calculate the lift and drag coefficients, lift-to-drag ratio, and the moment coefficient about the leading edge.

 In this case, the values given lead to